 We took a tour with Molly, whose knowledge and enthusiasm made it easy to make the most of a couple of hours on the ship (we were not able to cover all the exhibitions in that time; a visit could easily last longer).

 This is where visitors enter and get an overview of the ship.
-It’s where Molly told us about the carrier’s history—including tours of duty in World War II and the Vietnam War, as a recovery vessel for NASA missions and in nuclear deterrence during the Cold War—and where films and exhibitions that give additional context are shown.
+It’s where Molly told us about the carrier’s history—including tours of duty in World War II and the Vietnam War, as a recovery vessel for NASA missions and in nuclear deterrence during the Cold War.
+It’s also where films and exhibitions that give additional context are shown.

 Among the more interesting objects on this level: models of the ship during different phases of its service; a Grumman Avenger, a World War II–era torpedo bomber with folding wings; and a ball turret from a torpedo gunner plane.
 It’s sobering to think about a man balling up into the tiny turret and firing a machine gun from within that space.
 Those missions were extremely dangerous, and many of the gunners died—others experienced severe hearing loss from the sound of the gun.